 Though he stepped down in 2011, the advances Seidenberg oversaw set Verizon's technological leadership for decades.
 His CEO tenure completed the transition from a regional Bell offshoot to a telecom giant.

-His challenge was to consolidate Verizon’s position amidst rapidly escalating consumer demand for streaming video and mobile data services.
+His challenge was to get Verizon ready for the demand in streaming and mobile data services.

-McAdam accelerated Verizon’s investment in 4G LTE infrastructure and acquired spectrum licenses that enabled faster, higher-capacity networks.
+McAdam had the company invest in 4G LTE infrastructure and acquired spectrum licenses to expand coverage.

-He also oversaw major deals like the $130 billion buyout of Vodafone’s stake in Verizon Wireless which gave Verizon full control over its mobile branch.
+He presided over the $130 billion buyout of Vodafone’s stake in Verizon Wireless.

 On the content side, he purchased AOL and Yahoo to supply media over Verizon’s networks.